SparkysWidgets/Marlin/README.md

 ### `DEFAULT_MRZP_OFFSET_Y`

 Machine rotary zero point (MRZP) Y offset.
-- For 5 axis CNC machines with a tilting rotary table (PENTA_AXIS_TRT) with axes XYZAC this is the distance along the Y axis from machine zero point to the centerline of the joint that tilts the table (A axis) when all axes are homed.
+- For 5 axis CNC machines with a tilting rotary table (PENTA_AXIS_TRT) with axes XYZAC this is the distance along the Y axis from machine zero point to the center of rotation when all axes are at 0.
+The center of rotation is usually the center of the top surface of the table.
-- For 5 axis CNC machines with a tilting rotary table (PENTA_AXIS_TRT) with axes XYZBC this is the distance along the Y axis from machine zero point to the vertical centerline of the joint that rotates the table (C axis) when all axes are in 0 position.
+- For 5 axis CNC machines with a tilting rotary table (PENTA_AXIS_TRT) with axes XYZBC this is the distance along the Y axis from machine zero point to the to the center of rotation when all axes are in 0 position.
+The center of rotation is usually the center of the top surface of the table.

 See these references:
 - https://www.haascnc.com/service/codes-settings.type=setting.machine=mill.value=S256.html